-Our Middle School students – 6th, 7th, and 8th grade classes - are part of the larger community of Christ the King.
+Our Middle School students – 6th, 7th, and 8th grade classes – are part of the larger community of Christ the King.
 Our accomplished graduates move on to their choice of high school, and then on to prestigious colleges around the country.
-Our middle school students build on the strong foundation started in previous grades to develop the skills and self-confidence they use to excel in high school, and mature.
+Our middle school students build on the strong foundation started in previous grades to develop the skills and self-confidence they use to excel in high school and mature further.

 We believe that our rigorous curriculum, from preschool through 8th grade, prepares our students academically, spiritually, morally, physically, and socially to be the leaders of tomorrow and to succeed in the future.
 We are proud of our proven track record of success!

 Our Middle School team emphasizes educating the whole child: our physical, intellectual, emotional, social, and spiritual selves are integrated into a whole, healthy human being, formed in the image and likeness of God.
 Our environment of caring and community help to nurture the middle school-aged student.

 This is a critical time in the life of a child.
 Adolescence brings many challenges, and society pulls our children in so many directions – many of them unhealthy.
 We believe that the influence of a Catholic education during this period is so important.
 The guidance and direction our middle school staff provides, in partnership with parents, is critical to the development of confident and responsible young men and women.

 As part of their religion grade, middle school students must earn 36 service hours per school year.
 At least half of these must be for the disenfranchised – serving populations such as the aged, sick, injured, hungry, and homeless, where students are acting as the “Body of Christ.”

 Examples of past service include:

 running the “Race for the Cure” (or any fundraiser that helps generate funds for medical research)

 helping grandparents or the elderly with cleaning, shoveling snow, raking leaves

 gathering used clothing to donate